ugberaeseac/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that displays current directory in long format (Filename: 3-listfiles) A script that displays current directory including hidden files using the long format (Filename: 4-listmorefiles) A script that displays current directory, user and group IDS numerically in long format including hidden files (Filename: 5-listfiledigitsonly)
+A script that creates a folder in the /tmp directory (Filename: 6-firstdirectory)